bameyrick/utils/README.md

 #### setEndOfMinute

-Takes a given date and changes it to the end of the current minute.
+Takes a given date and mutates it to the end of the given minute.

 | Parameter | Type | Optional | Description        |
 | --------- | ---- | -------- | ------------------ |